betterplace/vsaq/README.md

 # VSAQ: Vendor Security Assessment Questionnaire

+## betterplace information

+This is the betterplace.org version of the VSAQ.
+We use them to evaluate projects and third-party vendors.

+The hosting is in the github pages of this repository.
+To publish a new version, copy `build/` to `public/` and push.

 ## Introduction
 ----
 Note: VSAQ is not an official Google product (experimental or otherwise);